eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Identification and authentication to access online services, see [Section 2.5.1](#251-identification-and-authentication-to-access-online-services),
 - Qualified Electronic Signature, see [Section 2.4](#24-qualified-electronic-signature),
 - Mobile Driving Licence, see [Section 2.5.2](#252-mobile-driving-licence),
-- Additional use cases that will be introduced in future, see [Section 2.5.3](#253-other-use-cases).
+- Additional use cases that will be introduced in the future, see [Section 2.5.3](#253-other-use-cases).

 These blueprints, along with all relevant information on use cases implementation, will be compiled in a standardized format within a dedicated